cedonulfi/badwordbuster/README.md

 # badwordbuster
-BadwordBuster is a PHP script that uses AI to scan and detect inappropriate content, such as bad words, insults, and offensive language in user inputs.
-It helps ensure safer communication by filtering harmful language in forms, comments, and more.
-Simple, fast, and effective content moderation.
+BadwordBuster is a multi-language tool that uses AI to detect inappropriate content, such as bad words, insults, and offensive language.
+Available in PHP, Python, Node.js, Java, Ruby, Go, C#, Rust, Swift, and Lua, it helps ensure safer user interactions across various platforms and applications.